Cart

 One of the biggest complaints about foam mattresses is that they sleep hot.
 Nolah directly addresses this by designing its mattresses for superior temperature regulation.
 Their AirFoam® is 100% temperature neutral, meaning it doesn’t trap body heat like older memory foams can.
 Many Nolah models also incorporate features like breathable covers and copper-infused materials, which actively pull heat away from your body.
 This combination ensures you stay comfortably cool all night long.
 For an even cooler setup, you can pair your Nolah with one of our cooling mattress protectors to create the ultimate sleep environment.

-Sleep Soundly on Eco-Friendly Materials
+Sleep Better on Healthier Materials

 What your mattress is made of matters for your health and home environment.
 Nolah takes this seriously, which is why their mattresses are GREENGUARD Gold certified.
 This means they meet some of the world's most rigorous standards for low chemical emissions, contributing to cleaner indoor air.
 Plus, every Nolah mattress is made without fiberglass, a common material in other beds that can be a potential irritant.
 When you choose Nolah, you’re not just getting a comfortable bed; you’re investing in a safer, healthier sleep space.
 It’s peace of mind you can rest on with a set of quality pillows.